featureguards/docs/docs/data/index.html.md

 # Getting Started

+First, create [a new account](https://app.featureguards.com/register) to use our dashboard.
+The dashboard is used to define new feature flags, what rules to use for targeting/rollouts, creating API keys...etc.
+Go through the sign up wizard and create a feature flag (either on/off or percentage).
+The dashboard can be used to manage your feature flags.

-It takes a few minutes to add FeatureGuards to your codebase.
+Once you've created a feature flag in the dashboard, then it only takes a few minutes to add FeatureGuards to your codebase.
 Please, follow the examples below for each language.

 | Language             | Package                                                            | Example                                                                                           |